TheSilvered/nest/docs/libs/system_library.md

 **Return value**:

 Returns the hash of the object, used in maps.
-If the object is unhashable, -1 is returned.
+If the object is not hashable, -1 is returned.

 ---